TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 The last component of a proposal is the proposed timeline.
 This timeline should be detailed, giving all the important deadlines and tasks to be completed.
 The timeline should also establish a viable task assignment.
 This does not mean that the team member listed with the task at this point will definitely complete that task.
 This timeline is only intended to substantiate that the team has the personnel to complete the set of tasks by the necessary dates.
 Many specific tasks will likely be unknown at this point.
 However, those tasks will likely fall into broad categories that will be able to be foreseen.

 The timeline should include a professional looking Gantt chart showing the team members, their tasks, and the completion dates.
-It should also show the milestones (Thanksgiving break, Christmas break, Spring break, and end of the semester).
+It should also show milestones which mark significant events or accomplishments that demonstrate progress and completion of specific phases or tasks (design complete, ordering, final presentation, etc).

 If it becomes apparent that it is not possible to meet the dates, it will be necessary to limit the scope of the project and appropriately target a subset of the specifications.
 Then it would be necessary to update the project proposal to reflect the personnel constraint.
 The process of building the proposal (and the design, later) is extremely iterative.

-### Rubric
+### Rubric Questions

 Was the project proposal written without grammatical errors?
-(TA) (-1 per or -5 max)

 Was first person perspective used where not appropriate?
-(TA) (-1 per or -5 max)

 Was the project proposal submitted late?
-(TA) (-4 per day)

 Are claims made or information included that is not appropriately supported by citation?
-(TA) (-2 per or -8 max)

 Was a proposal submitted?
-(TA) (+10)

-Was the project proposal submitted in IEEE format?
-(TA) (+7)

-Was the project proposal submitted as a pdf?
-(TA) (+5)

-Does this proposal clearly present the elevator pitch of the project (persuasive summary) in the introduction? (coordinator) (+8 max)
+Does this proposal clearly present the elevator pitch of the project (persuasive summary) in the introduction?

-Does this proposal clearly state the objective/problem? (supervisor) (+7 max)
+Does this proposal clearly state the objective/problem?

-Does this proposal sufficiently discuss the background information necessary to understand any and all objectives, specifications, constraints, context, desired outcomes, and measures of success? (supervisor) (+10 max)
+Does this proposal sufficiently discuss the background information necessary to understand any and all objectives, specifications, constraints, context, desired outcomes, and measures of success?

-Does this proposal clearly formulate and consider all constraints arising from stakeholders, standards, and broader considerations? (supervisor) (+10 max)
+Does this proposal clearly formulate and consider all constraints arising from stakeholders, standards, and broader considerations?

-Does the proposal significantly discuss existing solutions and relevant literature? (supervisor) (+7 max)
+Does the proposal significantly discuss existing solutions and relevant literature?

-Is the formulated problem summarized well? (coordinator) (+3 max)
+Is the formulated problem summarized well?

-Does the proposal consider unknowns and sources of risk and how to address them? (coordinator) (+5 max)
+Does the proposal consider unknowns and sources of risk and how to address them?

-Does the proposal consider the broader implications? (coordinator) (+7 max)
+Does the proposal consider the broader implications?

-Does the proposal develop appropriate measures of success that are justified based on the constraints? (supervisor) (+7 max)
+Does the proposal develop appropriate measures of success that are justified based on the constraints?

-Is the feasibility of the project considered (Resources, personnel, and timeline)? (coordinator) (+7 max)
+Is the feasibility of the project considered (resources, personnel, and timeline)?

-Does the project proposal work together to establish that the project (objective, background, desired outcomes, measures of success, required resources, timeline, feasibility, and broader impacts) is worth undertaking and that they are the right group to undertake the project? (supervisor) (+7 max)
+Does the project proposal work together to establish that the project (objective, background, desired outcomes, measures of success, required resources, timeline, feasibility, and broader impacts) is worth undertaking?

-### Revision

-The environment in this class is intentionally geared to be similar to industry experience, though not identical.
-So, a grade will be calculated.
-You are to address the issues that are identified and re-submit to regain **up to** 50% of the lost points.
-Changes to the document must be in a different color otherwise they will not be counted toward the improvements.

-### Feedback in ilearn

-Each team has 1 week from the date the feedback is given to address the problems identified and resubmit to reclaim up to half of the lost points.